ThePrez/Manzan/docs/config/app.md

-**Note: For almost all real-life deploutments of Manzan, this file can remain untouched!**
+**Note: For almost all real-life deployments of Manzan, this file can remain untouched!**

 `app.ini` is made to hold two pieces of information: